Tyler-Hostetler/BioSynthNexus/README.md

 ### Example 2:

-You have a GNN of query accessions, you want to compare a target BGC to the rest by comparing PFams.
+You have a GNN of query accessions, you want to compare a target BGC to the other BGCs by comparing PFams.
 #### 1. Getting PFams of a BGC
 1. Upload the GNN
 2. Select `BGC` as the `Request Type`